Thursday, 9 November 2017

 Since this temple is under the control of Srirangam Sri Ranganathar Temple, Srirangam temple may be contacted for further details. +91 431 256 2243 and +91 93451 18817.

-At Thiruvellarai Temple, Kamalamalar Kannan Bhattar on mobile number +91 8667699799 and Vioth Bhattar on mobile number +919894142111 may be contacted for Homam, Pooja and Staying Accommodation at Thiruvellarai.
+At Thiruvellarai Temple, Kamalamalar Kannan Bhattar on mobile number +91 8667699799 and Vioth Bhattar on mobile number +919894142111 may be contacted for Homam, Pooja, and staying accommodations at Thiruvellarai.

 HOW TO REACH:

-This temple is situated between Trichy to Thuraiyur Road, 13 KM from bus stop.
-16.3 KM from Srirangam temple, 19.5 KM from main Guard gate, 23 KM from Tiruchirappalli, 75 KM from Thanjavur and 321 KM from Chennai.
+This temple is situated between Trichy and Thuraiyur Road, 13 km from the bus stop.
+16.3 km from Srirangam temple, 19.5 km from the main Guard gate, 23 km from Tiruchirappalli, 75 km from Thanjavur, and 321 km from Chennai.

 East side entrance to the temple

-South side Rajagopuram is under reconstruction using 10 lakhs bricks, 15000 cft lime mortar, 20000 vilva fruits and 50000 aluveera .
-The Rajagopuram is measuring 75 feet in length, 45 feet in width ( existing ) and 115 feet height ( estimated ).
-This project is being sponsored by Coimbatore Ranganayaki, Narayanaswamy, Jayapaul and Velumani.
-These works will be carried out through TNHRCE under consultation with IIT ( Madras) and NCSHS
+Southside Rajagopuram is under reconstruction using 10 lakhs bricks, 15000 cft lime mortar, 20000 vilva fruits, and 50000 aloe vera.
+The Rajagopuram measures 75 feet in length, 45 feet in width (existing), and 115 feet in height (estimated).
+This project is being sponsored by Coimbatore Ranganayaki, Narayanaswamy, Jayapaul, and Velumani.
+These works will be carried out through TNHRCE under consultation with IIT (Madras) and NCSHS

 Urchava mandapam